 We’re moved to stand with them in prayer.
 To help in whatever way we can.
 How can we not?
 They are part of our family.

-But our relationship with Jesus connects us to secret believers around the world.
+This matters.
+Our relationship with Jesus connects us to these millions of believers around the world.
 We share the same heartbeat.
 Together, we are God’s Church.
 Brothers and sisters – part of the same body, all seeking to show the love we’ve received to the world around us.
 And when one part of the body suffers, we all do.

 We support people who are beaten, tortured, imprisoned, falsely accused, and hated simply for following Jesus.